Skip to main content

 Vulkro the binary, when invoked on your machine, never:

 • Uploads source code anywhere.
-Not to us, not to a model, not to a cloud function.
+Not to us, not to a cloud function, and not to a model (the one exception is the opt-in vulkro triage, which sends finding context to the AI provider whose key you supply).
 The scanner reads bytes from disk into memory and emits findings to stdout / a file path you control.

 • Executes your code.
 Vulkro is a static analyzer built on tree-sitter.
 It does not call npm, pip, bundle, go build, cargo build, or any package-manager command.
 A package manager could (in principle) be subverted by a compromised package; vulkro removes that vector entirely.